Spillhuset/Furious/README.md

 - `tombstones.timeout-seconds` - Time in seconds before a tombstone expires (default: 1800, which is 30 minutes)
 - `tombstones.owner-only-access` - If true, only the owner of the tombstone can access it (default: true)

+### Locks Configuration

+The plugin includes a comprehensive lock system that can be configured in the `locks.yml` file:

+- `max-locks.doors` - Maximum number of door locks a player can have (default: 5)
+- `max-locks.containers` - Maximum number of container locks a player can have (default: 10)
+- `max-locks.blocks` - Maximum number of block locks a player can have (default: 10)
+- `lock-purchase-cost.doors` - Cost to purchase additional door lock slots (default: 50S)
+- `lock-purchase-cost.containers` - Cost to purchase additional container lock slots (default: 30S)
+- `lock-purchase-cost.blocks` - Cost to purchase additional block lock slots (default: 100S)
+- `key-cost.player` - Cost to create a player key (default: 200S)
+- `key-cost.guild` - Cost to create a guild key (default: 1000S)
+- `guild-key-min-role` - Minimum guild role required to create guild keys (default: MOD)
+- `disabled-worlds` - List of worlds where locks cannot be used
+- `disabled-world-message` - Message shown when lock functionality is attempted in a disabled world
+- `owner-only-unlock` - If true, only the owner of a lock can unlock it
+- `persistent-locks` - If true, locks will persist even if the block is broken and replaced

+The lock system supports locking doors, containers (chests, barrels, etc.), and redstone components (levers, pressure plates, buttons, tripwires).
+Players can create keys for specific locks, including guild keys that work for all locks owned by guild members.
+Locks outside of guild territory can only be accessed by the lock owner, players with a matching key, or operators.

 ### Security Configuration